 Henry agreed to join them.

-Caronport High School opened in September 1946, and a grade school also began that year.
+Briercrest Christian Academy opened in September 1946, and a grade school also began that year.
 Enrolment grew in all of the schools and many new buildings (named after the pioneers who helped build the ministry of Briercrest) were constructed to accommodate the growing student body.
-The late 1960s were hard times for the schools as enrolment declined for five consecutive years, the farm economy was in recession, and even Christian people seemed to question the value of Christian education.
+The late 1960s were hard times for the schools as enrolment declined for five consecutive years; the farm economy was in recession and even Christians seemed to question the value of Christian education.